-Because this guide is long, I’ve created a table of contents so that you can jump around to the sections you want.
+Because this guide is long (5,647 words to be exact), I’ve created a table of contents so that you can jump around to the sections you want.
 I recommend you read the whole guide from start to finish, but if you want to go back and review some of the info, just click on the section in the table of contents, and it will take you to it.
 In addition, there are many links in this guide that go into further detail on the topics.
 I recommend you read all of those too.
 Enjoy!

 Table of Contents

 - 2 Nutrition

 - 5 Conclusions on How to Lose Weight

 So much of weight loss is mental.
 In fact, I would argue that losing weight is more of a mental challenge than it is a physical one.
 Most people can complete a prescribed exercise routine if they know it’s going to give them results.
 However, the minute that food craving shows itself, the bad habits return in full force.

 Before we even get into the knitty gritty details on how to lose weight, we need get our mind right so that we have reasonable expectations, and so that we can be prepared for all the twists and turns weight loss throws our way.

 Goal setting is talked about often, but how often do we actually do it?
 It’s usually an afterthought.
 Our goal is probably very general, like “I want to lose weight”.
 Such a generic goal does nothing for us though.
 How are you supposed to plan out your weight loss program if you have no idea what you’re planning for?